krother/software-engineering-python/how_to_take_over_a_legacy_project/what_you_can_do_as_the_person_taking_over.md

-# When you inherit a project
+# Assessing an inherited project

 When you take over a project, there are four aspects to consider before you decide what to do:

 1. How big is the project?
-2. What infrastructure is there?
+2. What engineering infrastructure is there?
-3. How well-maintained is the code?
+3. How well-written is the code?
 4. Who is there to help you?

 In the following, you find criteria for each question.
-In the end, the full checklist and a guideline help you to decide possible consquences.
+In the end, you get a full checklist to try on your own projects and possible consequnces.

 ## How big is the project?
 Is your role in the new project going to be that of a plumber (go down, fix it) or that of a librarian (keep an overview)?
 Before everything else, that depends on project size.

 ### How much code do you have?
-The amount of code gives you a ballpark figure of how much you need to readn and understand before getting to work.
+The amount of code gives you a ballpark figure of how much you need to read and understand before getting to work.

 You can count the total number of files on Unix:

     find . -name "*.py" | wc -l

-The following command gives you the total number of lines of code (LOC) in all Python files in a Python directory tree:
+A common measure is the number of lines of code (LOC).
+The following command gives you the total number of LOC for all Python files in a Python directory tree:

     find . -name "*.py" | xargs wc -l